 The EastAfrican has several sections, as outlined in the app, and that is what makes reading it so interesting to read every week.

-It is also sold in many markets it covers and you will easily find alternating headlines about Ethiopia, Somalia, Eritrea, DRC, Sudan, beyond the traditional East Africa.
+It is also sold in many markets it covers and you will easily find alternating headlines about Ethiopia, Somalia, Eritrea, DRC, Sudan, beyond the traditional East Africa community region.
 This week’s headline is on the just-released country budget statements, and I’m sure most Kenyans, were probably surprised to see that the Finance Minister from Tanzania is a lady!

 There are also supplements and features of events that the newspaper is participating in such as the East African business summit, Pan-African Media conference and other regional, high-profile events.
 A recent issue had in-depth profiles of the candidates to replace Donald Kaberuka as the head of the African Development Bank.